moble/quaternion/README.md

 $ python setup.py install
 ```

-With other flavors of python, you can install to the user directory
+With other installations of python, you can install to the user
-with
+directory with

 ```sh
 $ python setup.py install --user